david-batranu/dexonline-docker/README.md

 ### `make.sh` script
 Instead of following the steps above, you can also try the automated method, via the `make.sh` script.
 Just clone this repo and run `./make.sh`.
+Use `./make.sh tasks` to get the list of all available tasks.